microsoft/ComplianceCxE/docs/playbooks/teamsdlp.md

 Keep monitoring the results and fine tune the rules.
 Validate the results through alerts/reports and take measures.

-For more details on deployment strategy, visit the [MIP-DAG](../../dag/mip-dlp)
+For more details on deployment strategy, visit the [MIP DAG](../../dag/mip-dlp/)

 <figure>
     <img src="../../playbooks/img/teamsdlp/teams47.png" align="left"/>